muhdakmaru/Oyen-Coding-Assessment-FINAL/README.md

-# Full Stack Application Setup
+# Oyen Insurance Coding Assessment Setup

 This project is a full-stack application involving a Python backend and a React frontend.
 The backend provides API endpoints, while the frontend is built with React, using Tailwind CSS for styling and React Router for navigation.